 - you have the pre-requisites for the class.
 If you are currently enrolled in a pre-req, that counts.
 If a class has a co-req that you have not enrolled in or completed, it will prompt you to enroll in it.

-All of the above (except for using Blue Hen Planner) applies to Winter course enrollment as well.
-If you want to take courses outside of UD during the winter, see Transfer Credit Information on the Registrar’s website.
+All of the above (except for using Blue Hen Planner) applies to Summer course enrollment as well.
+If you want to take courses outside of UD during the summer, see Transfer Credit Information on the Registrar’s website.
 Make sure to submit your Transfer Credit Evaluation form before you enroll in the course.

 For more information about all things registration, check out the Register for Classes page on the Advising Central @ UD website or email your UST advisor.